SKFrozenCloud/baji/infracost-terraform-tutorial/step1.md

           instance_type = "t2.micro"
         }
         ```

-      This will provision a small server on AWS.

     4. Save the file in `nano`

         - After pasting the content, press Ctrl + O to write the changes.
         - Press Enter to confirm the file name.
         - Then, press Ctrl + X to exit `nano`.

 3. Run `terraform init` to initialize the Terraform configuration.